 - RAND - Randomizes grain (order) playback.
 Turn the knob to right to increase the effect.
 To disable the effect, turn it maximum to left.

 The Granulizer plugin is aware of transients (either autodetected or processed from the sample if slices were loaded).
 When a grain crosses a transient, it's aligned to it & is set a new user-defined length.
 This gives better quality when stretching certain material, like drum-loops.

-- Switch - OFF: Transients are disabled; USE REGIONS: Uses the slices loaded from the sample, if any; DETECT - Autodetects transients, even if slice/region info is available in the sample.
+- DETECT - Autodetects transients, even if slice/region info is available in the sample.

-- Loop switch - When turned on, the wave loops.
+- LOOP - When turned on, the wave loops.

-- Hold switch - While pressed, the playing position won't change.
+- HOLD - While pressed, the playing position won't change.
 It has the same effect as if the wave spacing setting is set to 0% for a moment.

 Notes & Tips

 - Drag and drop your sample/recording on the Granulizer channel.

 - Open the SMP tab (at the top of Granulizer's window) and right-click the 'Time' knob and then select 'Autodetect' from the pop-up menu.

 - Select the 2nd last tempo shown at the bottom of the list with (tempo) behind it in brackets.
 This locks Granulizer to the project tempo.